-Remuneration and Gifts.
+Remuneration and Gifts

 Court interpreters shall accept remuneration for their services to the court only from the court.
-Court interpreters shall not accept any gifts, gratuities, or valuable consideration from any litigant, witness, or attorney in a case in which the interpreter is serving the court, provided, however, that when no other court interpreters are available, the court may authorize court interpreters working for the court to provide interpreting services to, and receive compensation for such services from, an attorney in the case.
+Court interpreters shall not accept any gifts, gratuities, or valuable consideration from any litigant, witness, or attorney in a case in which the interpreter is serving the court.

-4: PROFESSIONAL DEMEANOR
+4: Professional Demeanor